TomNuttall/strava-api-summary/README.md

 # Strava API Demo Project

-Demo Project: Runs a weekly lambda to call the Strava API and send an activity summary email.
+Demo Project: Runs a weekly Lambda to call the Strava API and send an activity summary email.

 ## Strava API